projectcalico/calico/maintenance/certificate-management.md

 calico-system:typha-688c9957f5-h9c5w:2b0d82          0s    system:serviceaccount:calico-system:calico-typha   Approved,Issued
 ```
 A CSR will be `Pending` until it has been `Issued` and `Approved`.
 The name of a CSR is based on the namespace, the pod
 name and the first 6 characters of the pod's UID.
-The pod will be `Pending` until the CSR has been `Approved`
+The pod will be `Pending` until the CSR has been `Approved`.

 1. Monitor the status of this feature using the `TigeraStatus`:
 ```